mosaicml/examples/bert/README.md

 mcli run -f yamls/mcloud_run.yaml
 ```

-Similarly, for GLUE fine-tuning just fill in the missing YAML fields (e.g., to use the pre-training checkpoint as the starting point) and run:
+Similarly, for GLUE fine-tuning, just fill in the missing YAML fields (e.g., to use the pre-training checkpoint as the starting point) and run:

 ```bash
 mcli run -f yamls/glue/mcloud_run.yaml